Repatriating to the UK in 2019: Your instant guide (Part 2)

 Neither does it take away the sense of anxiety you may be feeling at the thought of starting all over again back in Britain.

-Equally, if you need expert tax advice, we can make recommendations for you.
 Don't forget to see part 1 of repatriating to the UK, to help with all your tax and investment questions.

-And if you have suggestions and tips of your own to add, please use the comments section below.
+If you have suggestions and tips of your own to add, please use the comments section below.